amazon-archives/startup-kit-nodejs/README.md

 To create an Elastic Beanstalk app using this code:
 - Create VPC and database stacks:  in CloudFormation using the [Startup Kit templates](https://github.com/awslabs/startup-kit-templates).
+- Make sure your database is ready:  connect to your RDS database and create a schema/ database there with the name you provided when you created the database stack.
+Then run the relevant sql script (MySQL or PostgreSQL) from the sql directory to create the actual tables.
 - Zip the code:  you can do this using the following command inside the top level directory containing the source code:
 ```